microsoft/golazo/docs/workflow-overview.md

 - **Planned** – The steady value stream of intentionally prioritized work.
 Most capacity should live here.

-Optional rails (use sparingly):
+Optional rails:

-- **OOF / Time Off** – Visualize availability, not work.
+- **OOF / Time Off** – Visualize availability.
 - **Tracking** – Items mostly waiting on external parties.
-Use retrospectives to reduce reliance on this lane—it can hide flow debt.
+Use retrospectives to reduce reliance on this lane because it can hide flow debt.
+Ideally all external depenencies are resolved before a ticket is moved to Ready.
 - **Lead / Manager** – Long‑tail tasks owned by roles with fragmented time; isolates their slower cadence from standard WIP metrics.

 ## Flow Example

-1. Backlog item is refined during planning; moves to Ready.
+1. Backlog item is refined during planning; Coach moves it to Ready.
 2. Engineer pulls it into Analyze, drafts design doc, gets two signoffs.
 3. Moves to Engineer; implementation + tests + two PR reviews.
 4. Deployed under Release; monitoring shows healthy.